iiasa/message-ix-models/doc/global/index.rst

    and in general these pages **should not** be used as reference until changes are reviewed and merged via :pull:`425`.

-These pages document the IIASA Integrated Assessment Modeling (IAM) framework, also referred to as **MESSAGEix-GLOBIOM**, owing to the fact that the energy model |MESSAGEix| and the land use model GLOBIOM are its most important components.
+These pages document the IIASA Integrated Assessment Modeling (IAM) framework, referred to as **MESSAGEix-GLOBIOM-GAINS**, owing to the fact that the energy model and framework |MESSAGEix|, the land use model GLOBIOM, and pollution data from the model GAINS are its most important components.
-|MESSAGEix|-GLOBIOM was developed for the quantification of the so-called Shared Socio-economic Pathways (SSPs) which are the first application of the IAM framework.
+|name| was developed for the quantification of the so-called Shared Socio-economic Pathways (SSPs)
+which are the first application of the IAM framework.

 .. note:: The documentation in this section was originally available at https://docs.messageix.org/global/ and maintained in a separate repository at `iiasa/message_doc <https://github.com/iiasa/message_doc>`_.
    In the future, it will be maintained in `iiasa/message-ix-models <https://github.com/iiasa/message_doc>`_ and appear at the current URL.

-   The overall :mod:`message_ix_models` documentation provides **technical** description of the Python package of the same name, associated data, and their usage for *all* models in the |MESSAGEix|-GLOBIOM ‘family’.
+   The overall :mod:`message_ix_models` documentation provides **technical** description of the Python package of the same name, associated data, and their usage for *all* models in the |name| ‘family’.
-   This section provides a thorough **methodological** description of the particular, central, global-scope instance of |MESSAGEix|-GLOBIOM developed by the IIASA ECE Program, from which most other instances derive.
+   This section provides a complete **conceptual and methodological** description of the particular, central, global-scope instance of |name|
+   developed by the IIASA ECE Program, from which most other instances derive.

    This section is periodically updated and expanded with additional information to describe the current implementation and its changes over time.

-When referring to |MESSAGEix|-GLOBIOM as described in this section, please use the following citations: [1]_
+When referring to |name| as described in this section, please use the following citations: [1]_

 .. bibliography::
    :list: bullet